| DID

 one 18-minutes spell Viv Richards scored 53 runs.
 A crowd of 11,073 made

-it a successfull experiment, so much so that when Chelsea played Wrexham
+it a success full experiment, so much so that when Chelsea played Wrexham

 two days later in their opening Football League fixture of the season the